3D Point Cloud Registration with Learning-based Matching Algorithm: Learning-based Matching Algorithm

-The feature weaving layer has two main components: a shared set-encoder and an edge-selective cross-concatenation.
-The shared set-encoder serves to emphasize the relative characteristics of each edge among the adjacent edges.
-The edge-selective cross-concatenation is applied to the output of the shared set-encoder to propagate the mutual stream information to the other stream.
-At the output layer, we merge the outputs of the shared set-encoder into $\hat{\mP}$ instead of applying the cross-concatenation.

-\paragraph{The shared set-encoder} seeks to extract representative edge features for matching.
-It is desirable that edge features are highly discriminative for accurate, stable matching of two elements, and then it is necessary to analyze each edge feature via the deep network while considering the other edge features.
-PointNet~\cite{qi2017pointnet} and DeepSets~\cite{NIPS2017_f22e4747} provide a suitable structure for this purpose, a combination of max-pooling with two linear operations.
-However, these average aggregation process is also known to smooth edge features as the network gets deeper~\cite{li2018deeper,Oono2020Graph}.
-Accordingly, to alleviate this effect and extract discriminative features with the deep network, we extend the conventional graph neural network process.
-Specifically, we first extract edge features via a trainable linear layer $\phi^1_l(\cdot)$ and max-pooling $\max(\cdot)$ as follows:
+\textbf{The edge-characterizer} discriminatively extracts features between adjacent nodes with and without aggregation.
+WN can avoid the over-smoothing problem owing to the forwarding pass without aggregation.
+We first extract edge features via a trainable linear layer $\phi^1_l(\cdot)$ and max-pooling $\max(\cdot)$ as follows:

-Hence, $\hA{l,n}$ is expected to aggregate all the specific characteristics of matching candidates.
-Next, we concatenate $\hA{l,n}$ to the feature of each edge $\zA{l,n,m}$ and apply another linear layer $\phi^2_l(\cdot)$ to compare them as follows:
+Here, ${\bf h}^{A}_{l,n}$ is expected to aggregate all the specific characteristics of matching candidates. ${\bf h}^{A}_{l,n}$ is then concatenated to $\zA{l,n,m}$ and applied another linear layer $\phi^2_l(\cdot)$ as PointNet or DeepSet.
+Overall, an edge characterizer is formulated as